-English Standard Indicative hours Year 11 course Common module - Reading to Write: Transition to Senior English 40 (120 hours) Module A: Contemporary Possibilities 40 Module B: Close Study of Literature 40 Text requirements There are no prescribed texts for Year 11.
-Students are required to study ONE complex multimodal or digital text in Mo A. (This may include the study of film.)
-Students are required to study ONE substantial literary print text in Module I example prose fiction, drama or a poetry text, which may constitute a select The Year 11 course requires students to support the study of wide reading. texts with their own
+English Standard Indicative hours Year 11 course Common module - Reading to Write: Transition to Senior English 40 (120 hours) Module A: Contemporary Possibilities 40 Module B: Close Study of Literature 40 There are no prescribed texts for Year 11.
+Students are required to study ONE complex multimodal or di A. (This may include the study of film.) gital text in Module Text requirements Students are required to study ONE substantial literary print text in Module B, for example prose fiction, drama or a poetry text, which may constitute a selection of poems from the work of one poet.
+Students must study a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.
+The Year 11 course requires students to support the study of texts with their own wide reading.

-English Standard Indicative hours Common module - Texts and Human Experiences 30 Year 12 course Module A: Language, Identity and Culture 30 (120 hours) Module B: Close Study of Literature 30 Module C: The Craft of Writing Optional: This module may be studied concurrently with the common module and/or Modules A and B 30 Text requirements Students are required to closely study three types of prescribed texts, one drawn from each of the following categories: prose fiction poetry OR drama film OR media OR nonfiction The selection of texts for Module C: The Craft of Writing does not contribute the required pattern of prescribed texts for the course.
+English Standard Indicative hours Common module - Texts and Human Experiences 30 Year 12 course Module A: Language, Identity and Culture 30 (120 hours) Module B: Close Study of Literature 30 1 - Module C: The Craft of Writing Optional: This module may be studied concurrently with the common module and/or Modules A and B 30 Text requirements Students are required to closely study three types of prescribed texts, or drawn from each of the following categories: • prose fiction • poetry OR drama • film OR media OR nonfiction The selection of texts for Module C: The Craft of Writing does not contribut the required pattern of prescribed texts for the course.
 Students must study ONE related text in the Common module: Texts and Human Experiences.